khalilAmustafa/Vision-Career/README.md

 In this stage:

-1. The app sends the user’s college, specialization, and completed subjects to an LLM.
+1. The app sends the user’s college, specialization, completed subjects, and skill context to an LLM.
 2. The LLM returns a list of possible job roles.
 3. The user selects up to 3 roles.
 4. The LLM then returns 3–5 final learning topics.
-5. The app builds those as final nodes, fetches learning resources, and reuses the quiz system.
+5. The app builds those as final nodes.
+6. The app fetches learning resources for each final node.
+7. The app reuses the same quiz, integrity, completion, and unlock logic.

 Important design rule:

-> **LLM suggests → App controls execution** fileciteturn4file0L11-L45 fileciteturn4file0L46-L76
+> **LLM suggests → App controls execution**

-Phase 3 exists to help the user move from “I finished the tree” to “I am more ready for internships, projects, and job applications.” fileciteturn4file0L1-L10 fileciteturn4file1L24-L40
+Phase 3 exists to help the user move from “I finished the tree” to “I am more ready for internships, projects, and job applications.”

+Generated Phase 3 nodes should be persisted after commitment and should not be casually regenerated, so the final path stays stable for the user.

 ---